|History of U. S. Traditions

 someone died as a place to lay out the body and allow funeral visits.
 The body

 was usually displayed in a casket that was made or even purchased at the General

 |History of Funerals in the U.S.

 In early America, home funerals were the

-group of women who came in to
+had a group of women who came in to

 followed by a procession to the church and

 room, or parlor has been turned into the modern family living room.